-The people who bought and moved into the North Encanto Historic District represented a broad spectrum of the Phoenix population.
-There were lawyers, doctors, salesmen, teachers, a streetcar conductor, a forester for the Indian Services, Several policemen and farmers and a wrestling promoter at Madison Square Gardens.
+North Encanto Historic District housed many lawyers, doctors, salesmen, teachers, a streetcar conductor, a forester for the Indian Services, Several policemen and farmers and a wrestling promoter at Madison Square Gardens.
 Several early residents worked for the new large industries in Phoenix such as Goodyear, Airesearch and Reynolds Metals.

 The above historical information was written by the late Tom Denny, our resident historian whom I had the privilege of attending one of his classes several years ago.
 He recently passed away and was a remarkable person.